seastco/seastco.github.io/content/posts/2022-12-29-dalle-discord-bot/index.md

 ## AWS Elastic Container Service (ECS)
 For hosting, I went with something I hadn't used before: AWS Elastic Container Service (ECS).
 Over-engineered for what will ultimately be a Python script, but I did it for the sake of learning.
-With ECS, we define a *task definition* which is basically a specification on how to run containers.
+With ECS, we define a *task definition* which is basically a specification for how to run containers.
 In here we'll have our container name(s), image(s), CPU/memory resources, port mappings, network links, etc. An instance of a task definition is called a *task*.

 ![Task Overview](images/task_overview.png)

-We also need to configure something called a *service*, which runs and maintains a specified number of tasks simulatenously on EC2 instances.
+We also need to configure something called a *service*, which runs and maintains a specified number of tasks simultaneously on EC2 instances.
 If one of our tasks fails or stops, the service scheduler launches another task to replace it.
 In this case, a single task replica is fine.

 ![Service Configuration](images/service_configuration.png)